loganRidings/FailureAnalysis/projectIntro.md

   ## Future plans

   The next stage of this project will be to find out if the communication error between the Arduino and the Raspberry Pi is a hardware error or a bug in the code.
-Taking a step back to run unit tests on various functions of the code and circuitry will help us to isolate the issue a nd create an overall more robust design.
+Taking a step back to run unit tests on various functions of the code and circuitry will help us to isolate the issue and create an overall more robust design.
 We found that the analogue write command in the Arduino software does not allow the full +5V to be utilized on the digital out pins connected to the MOSFET gate.
 We will need to remedy this issue so that we can be sure that the threshold voltage is reached, and the maximum current is flowing through the device.
 Once we have established a connection between the devices and is working as planned, we will need to isolate each LED and photodetector so that we can get an accurate measurement of the intensity of each LED.
   The data collected from each run will be analyzed using statistical methods in JMP to characterize and optimize the LED operating conditions.